uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

    usual.
 3. The error is not noticed by another admin on a shift (UX is unused at the moment, other circumstances).
-4. Synchronised channel is noticed and thus scheduled for an update.
+4. Synchronized channel is noticed and thus scheduled for an update.
 5. An update cannot be completed due to broken package.

 In this case an admin did not noticed that the channel contains broken